-Most icons which are copied are hundreds if not even more than a thousand years old.
-If we adhere to the prototype, we are using only the technology that was present in that day: a day when there existed no power tools, thermometers, arrays of pigments, copy machines or computers, beautifully crafted paintbrushes and the like.
+Most icons which are copied are hundreds if not even more than a fifteen hundred years old.
+If we adhere to the prototype, we are using only the technology that was present in those days: a day when there existed no power tools, thermometers, arrays of pigments, copy machines or computers, beautifully crafted paintbrushes and the like.
 In other words, if one is to truly adhere to the old ways, one should should be using none of these.

 Canon law is the tradition of canonical legislation, which governs Orthodox Church life.
 It touches on every area of Church life, including Ecclesiology, Liturgy, and Ethics.
 Although generally referred to as canon law, it is more correctly referred to in the Orthodox community as the tradition of the holy canons.
 This law, the canonical tradition, involves persons who are invested with authority (such as bishops) enabled with the means of creating, formulating, interpreting, executing, validating, amending and revoking these laws through synodical or conciliar action.*